Memorial Botanical Gardens : St. John's Newfoundland

-Today we awoke early, in our warm, dry room, a little disoriented by the sounds of air conditions, traffic, and construction going on outside our windows.
-A glance outside showed that although the sky was overcast the predicted rain and wind had not yet begun.
+This morning, we woke up early in our warm, dry room, slightly disoriented by the sounds of the air conditioner, traffic, and construction outside our window.
+A quick glance outside revealed that although the sky was overcast, the predicted rain and wind had not yet arrived.

-We spent a slow morning, taking showers, going down to breakfast, doing laundry, washing and drying out our camping gear, and making reservations for a bed and breakfast in Bonavista for the next two nights, and for the shuttle up there.
-Surprisingly, although there are many B & B's in Bonavista, most of them seem to be booked solid for the next few weeks.
+We had a leisurely morning, starting with showers and then heading down for breakfast.
+After that, we did some laundry and dried out our camping gear.
+We also made reservations for a bed and breakfast in Bonavista for the next two nights, as well as for the shuttle to get there.
+Surprisingly, despite the numerous B&Bs in Bonavista, most of them seem to be fully booked for the next few weeks.

 By noon our chores were finished, so we decided to check out the Memorial University Botanical Gardens.
 The very helpful students at the check-in desk printed off a map for us which showed how to get there on foot, and we set off across campus, through the hospital grounds, to the Long Pond and Oxen Pond trails.

-The trail began behind the hospital, and took us up a forested hill.
+The trail began behind the hospital and took us up a forested hill.
 The path was wide, level, and covered in fine gravel.
 No mud or boulders!
-We climbed many sets of well-maintained steps, and emerged onto a lookout point, which gave a us a great view back over St. John's.
+We climbed many sets of well-maintained steps and emerged onto a lookout point, which gave us a great view back over St. John's.
 It was fun to see some of the places we had hiked across.
 We also saw smoke from a forest fire in the vicinity, which apparently is still burning.

 view of St. John's Newfoundland from surrounding hills